atilladeniz/twenty-crm-mcp-server/README.md

 "Search for any records mentioning 'blockchain'"
 "Find all contacts without LinkedIn profiles"
-"Create a new opportunity called Enterprise Rollout"
+"Create a new opportunity called Enterprise Rollout" "Create a note for Peter Saxer reminding me to call tomorrow"
 ```

 ### 🧭 Schema Utilities